Magh (ਮਾਘ,ماگھ)

 • India’s Republic Day

 Makar Sankranti, the Hindu festival, may fall this month.
-Other important festivals include ਮਾਘ (ماگھ) Mela and Basant Panchami, which are celebrated to enjoy the spring season.
+Other important festivals include ਮਾਘ Mela and Basant Panchami, which are celebrated to enjoy the spring season.
 The Sikh community observes the birthdays of Guru Har Rai Ji and Sahibzada Ajit Singh Ji this month.
 India’s Republic Day is also observed in this month.

 In Pakistan, the most famous festival of this month is Sibi Mela, celebrated annually since 1885.
 It is a cultural festival of Balochistan, which is arranged to promote local livestock.
 It usually falls in February or March depending upon the date announced by the local authorities.
-In 2024, the event was held on 6-8 March.
+In 2025, the event was held on 13-17 February.
 Animal races, cultural dances, and handicraft exhibitions are key features of this event.

 1. Historical Significance:

-• The name ਮਾਘ (ماگھ) originates from the Sanskrit word Magha, which refers to the eleventh month in the Hindu lunar calendar.
+• The name ਮਾਘ originates from the Sanskrit word Magha, which refers to the eleventh month in the Hindu lunar calendar.

 • This month holds a special place in Indian culture, as it signifies a time for purification, spirituality, and devotion.